-Strategic Initiative Actions 1.
-Facilitate access to priority health and community support services A. Maintain and create new partnerships to help senior tenants to access the support services they need and want
+Strategic Initiative Actions

+1. Facilitate access to priority health and A. Maintain and create new partnerships to help senior tenants to access the support services they need and want

+community support services

-2. Support service provider-led programs and Α. Partner with City, provincial, federal and community funded programs to allow community partners (in consultation with initiatives tenants) to establish programs that support community development and tenant wellbeing
+- 2. Support service provider-led programs and initiatives - A. Partner with City, provincial, federal and community funded programs to allow community partners (in consultation with tenants) to establish programs that support community development and tenant wellbeing